 Check the list on a regular basis for any suspicious devices or applications.
 You can view the information in your user profile; nobody else has access to the information.

-New devices are added when somebody (presumably you) signs in to your account from a new device.
-You can get an email notification when a new device is added.
-Follow up if it's not you.
+New devices are added when somebody (presumably you) signs in to your account from a new device,

 To review the devices and third-party applications that accessed your account